 Most open source projects don’t have eyeballs to spare

-Advocates could claim that open source is inherently better, more secure and has less bugs if there were trains of trained professionals dying to look at the (open) source and contribute code, bug fixes and documentation to open source projects.
+Advocates could claim that open source is inherently better, more secure and has less bugs if majority of programmers were dying to look at the (open) source code and contribute code, bug fixes and documentation.

 Back in the real world: lack of contributors is the biggest problem of every open source project I’ve ever seen.

 Even the most sexy, most visible projects like Linux kernel, Apache or FireFox, don’t have enough developers.
 The smaller the project, the more desperate the contributor situation.

 - commercial software does have programmers working full time on the software so the amount of eyeballing the code is usually higher in commercial software than in your average open source project